purpleidea/purpleidea.com/content/blog/2024/11/22/functions-in-mgmt.md

 It's been a little while since I introduced the
 [Mgmt Configuration Language](/blog/2018/02/05/mgmt-configuration-language/).
-I original wrote this article in 2019, and as I was working on it alongside the code for functions, when I realized that lambdas didn't work properly.
+I originally wrote this article in 2019, and as I was working on it alongside the code for functions, when I realized that lambdas didn't work properly.
 It took some time to finally solve that properly.
 Since then I've been working to get [mgmt](https://github.com/purpleidea/mgmt/) production ready.
 It's properly useful for production now, and so it's time for